 - What are some best practices for communicating with a mobile workforce?
 You have to meet your employees where they are, which for this workforce isn’t behind a desk.
-Mobile phones and mobile apps have become a great tool for the mobile workforce because we are already so accustomed to getting information on our smartphones.
-We always recommend crafting communication best suited to the medium, which includes shorter pieces of written copy, more video and audio messages, localizing of messaging by enabling executive and field or line manager comms.
+Mobile apps are great tools for the mobile workforce because we’re already accustomed to getting information on our smartphones.
+We always recommend crafting messages best suited to the medium, which includes:

 - Shorter pieces of written copy

 - Localizing of messaging by enabling executive